andreisava76/CRUD-app-with-AUTH/README.md

-This is a Laravel project with verifying your registered romanian phone number via SMS, after the registration.
+This is a Laravel project which verifies your registered romanian phone number via SMS, after the registration.
 Once registered, you can view a list of users.
 You can login as admin with email: 'admin@test.com' and password 'password' to edit, delete or add new users.

 ## Installation